The answers to the main ones are below.

 I can’t speak for other Artists, but I consult you thoroughly before and during the procedure.
 We discuss what your expectations are, your style and usual make up look.
 As a life drawing artist I understand colour and form.
 Your bespoke design will be as individual as you are.
 As pigment is used and not ink, there is a natural fade so this will occur naturally.

-To reassure you, I have 100% client satisfaction reviews across Google and Facebook.
+To reassure you, I have genuine client satisfaction reviews across Google and Facebook.

 What is the difference between a normal or traditional Ink Tattoo and a Cosmetic Tattoo?

-The traditional Tattoo, can be performed all over the body and uses a different technique with pens and airbrushes.
-Coloured Ink is used and this remains liquid in the skin.
+The traditional Tattoo, can be performed all over the body and uses a different technique with guns, pens and airbrushes.
+Carbon dense ink is used and this remains liquid in the skin.
 The ink is placed deeper into the skin, the lower dermal or upper subcutaneous layers.

 Cosmetic Tattoo is a general term used for face, areola and sculpt micro- pigmentation.
 It’s less permanent as its uses natural looking pigments.
-It is placed in the upper layers of the skin between the epidermis and the dermis.
+The pigment is placed in the upper layers of the skin between the epidermis and the dermis.
 It is also known as semi- permanent make-up or SPMU, although this term is rarely used in Australia.
+I design brow and eyeliner cosmetic tattoos with newer and updated techniques and pigments.
+This means a more natural and softer finished result which lasts up to 2-3 years.

 How do you decide which is the correct colour for me ?

-I have been a Life Drawing Artist for over 30 years, drawing helps to understanding skin tone.
-I am trained in the Fitzpatrick Scale which looks at skin tone, vein colour amongst other factors and have completed the Advanced Colour Course.
-I use the The Tina Davies* and Perm-a-blend* range of pigments which are available in a variety of colours.
-These are internationally recognised for their retention and natural hues.
-I am able to blend colours to suit your hair and skin tone, perfectly.
+I have been a Life Drawing Artist for over 30 years and my artistic ability helps to understanding skin tone and facial proportions.
+I am trained in the Fitzpatrick Scale which looks at skin tone, vein colour amongst other factors and have completed the Advanced Colour Course specifically for cosmetic tattooing.
+I use a variety of brands including Etalon, Hanafy* Tina Davies* Perm-a-blend* range of pigments which are available in a variety of colours.
+These can be blended to suit any skin tone and are internationally recognised for their retention and natural hues.
+As no two people are the same, I am able to blend colours to suit your hair and skin tone, perfectly.

 If you have any other questions you would like to ask me please